Use Cases

 Drones

-Category: IoT, Mobility, Sensing Demands: Sensing, mobility, long-range
+Category: IoT, Mobility, Localization Demands: Sensing, Doppler-Robustness, Multipath, Low-Power, Long-Range

 Drones or Unmanned-Aerial-Vehicles (UAV) face multiple challenges: